I3uGa/ZombieMod/README.md

-# CS2Fixes
+# ZombieMod

-CS2Fixes is a Metamod plugin with fixes and features aimed but not limited to zombie escape.
-This project also serves as a good example and help for source2mod and other developers.
+ZombieMod is a fork of CS2Fixes which is a Metamod plugin with fixes and features aimed but not limited to zombie escape.
+Instead of reinventing the wheel I'm building on the shoulders of giants and offering the first ZombieMod for CS2 as a module of CS2Fixes.
+Currently under development and not working yet.

 ## Installation